RiccardoPeruffo96/GTZAN_Genre_Recognizer/readme.md

 ## System Objectives

-The research project management system is designed to detect handwritten text from images (OCR technology).
-The testing dataset is obtain from MNIST
+The project target is about create a system that recognize the genre of a input music The testing dataset is obtain from GTZAN (https://www.tensorflow.org/datasets/catalog/gtzan)

+---

+## Dataset details

+The dataset consists of 1000 audio tracks each 30 seconds long.
+It contains 10 genres, each represented by 100 tracks.
+The tracks are all 22050Hz Mono 16-bit audio files in .wav format.

+The genres are:
+* blues
+* classical
+* country
+* disco
+* hiphop
+* jazz
+* metal
+* pop
+* reggae
+* rock

 ---